 If you were walking/running and were hit by a car, consider the following:

 These are questions we ask our potential clients when evaluating their case.
 If we discover that you or someone you love was injured in an accident because a driver or pedestrian was not adhering to the rules of the road, then you might have a claim.
 To learn more, call and speak with Shook & Stone directly.

 After a car accident, it is imperative that you secure legal representation because often car accident victims are not aware of all of the damages they could be entitled to.
 Each case is different, which means the damages you can fight for are different too.
 Common damages in a car accident include:

 Loss of Consortium

-When you hire a competent car accident attorney, he/she will fight for your rights and use every resource necessary to help you secure maximum compensation.
-There are things you can do which can jeopardize your case and things you can do that can help you ensure you receive the amount of damages you deserve.
-These helpful steps include:
+When you hire a personal injury attorney from Shook & Stone, he or she will fight for your rights and use every resource necessary to help you secure maximum compensation.
+There are things you can do which can jeopardize your case and things you can do to help ensure you receive the amount of damages you deserve.
+Some helpful steps you can take include:

 At Shook & Stone, our goal is to secure the compensation and justice a car accident victim and their family deserves.
 Over the years, we have successfully secured